-The lockers are owned by the school and students in grades 4-12 are allowed to use them.
-Students will be assigned a locker to use-no switching is allowed.
-Students will be provided a school lock to use to secure their locker.
+The lockers are owned by the school and students in grades 3-12 are allowed to use them.
+Students will be assigned a locker to use and no switching is allowed.
+Students will be provided a school lock upon request to secure their locker.
 No personal locks will be allowed.
-Students are responsible for their own locker and are expected to keep them in the same condition as when they were assigned, including completely cleaning it out at year's end.
-The school is not responsible for items lost or stolen from an UNLOCKED locker.
+Students are responsible for their own locker and are expected to keep them in the same condition as when they were assigned, including completely cleaning them out at year's end.
+The school is not responsible for items lost or stolen from a locker.
 The school reserves the right to search lockers and may use the police K-9 unit in this activity.